 Manning Park Alpine Wild Flowers

+Bridal Falls is located in Vancouver, Coast & Mountains‘ Fraser Country and is a popular base for tourists to explore the Fraser Valley.
 Home to Bridal Veil Falls Provincial Park, the ‘veiled’ waterfalls which are the 6th largest falls in Canada, draw thousands of visitors each year.
-Bridal Falls is also a popular base for tourists to explore the Fraser Valley.
-Bridal Veil Falls Provincial Park, from which the community gets it’s name, is a scenic day-use area.
-The landscape encompassing the park is characterised by low elevation valleys and lush, rounded mountains.
+The park, from which the community gets it’s name, is a scenic day-use area.
+The landscape encompassing the park is characterized by low elevation valleys and lush, rounded mountains.
 Visitors can enjoy picnicking, hiking, and viewing the spectacular Bridal Veil Falls, which tumbles 60 metres over a smooth rock face, creating a “veil-like” effect.